Cast Iron Pipes

 Owning a home requires regular upkeep and maintenance, from cleaning out gutters to replacing HVAC filters.
-But what happens if the home you’ve worked so hard to take care of sustains severe property damage because of a problem you couldn’t even see?
+But what happens when the home you’ve worked so hard to take care of sustains severe property damage because of a problem you can’t even see?

 That isn’t right.
-That’s why our attorneys at Morgan & Morgan are helping homeowners fight back against insurance companies acting in bad faith and get the compensation they need.
-If you suspect your home may have failing cast iron pipes, contact us today by filling out our free no-risk case review.
+That’s why the attorneys at Morgan & Morgan’s Insurance Recovery Group are helping homeowners fight back against insurance companies acting in bad faith.
+We’ve helped thousands of homeowners recover the compensation they need.
+If you suspect your home may have failing cast iron pipes, fill out our case review form for a free, no-obligation case evaluation.

-New homes are generally equipped with PVC piping, but prior to 1975, cast iron was the piping material used in most homes in the US.
+New homes are generally equipped with PVC piping, but prior to 1975, cast iron was the piping material used in most homes in America.

-Although they’re supposed to have a lifespan of 50-75 years and should still be functional today, cast iron pipes are breaking down and failing all across the United States at a rapid pace due to premature corrosion.
-In some homes, cast iron pipes failed less than 25 years after installation, leading to major headaches and costly damage for some homeowners in the state.
+Although cast iron pipes are supposed to have a lifespan of 50-75 years, and should still be functional today, they are breaking down and failing all across the country at a rapid pace due to premature corrosion.
+In some homes, cast iron pipes failed less than 25 years after installation, leading to major headaches and costly damage for homeowners.